Soil Science Society of America: Policy

-Climate Change
+Climate change

-Major Initiatives
+Major initiatives

 The UN Food and Agriculture Organization (FAO) declared 2015 as the International Year of Soils.
 In celebration of IYS, SSSA developed 12 monthly themes to help communicate the importance of soil.
-Each month features activities that help participants learn more about soils, and a monthly thematic video to explain the topic.
+Each month features activities that help participants learn more about soils and a monthly thematic video to explain the topic.

 Discover Soils SSSA's public website has a wealth of information about soils, their preservation and conservation.
-News topics include: Food & Health, Climate, Environment, Culture & Technology, and Soil Basics.
+News topics include Food & Health, Climate, Environment, Culture & Technology, and Soil Basics.
 The Soils in the City tab helps urban residents connect more with soils in their environment.

-“Dig it!
-The Secrets of Soil” SSSA is the founding sponsor of this 4000-square foot exhibition revealing the complex world of soil and how this underfoot ecosystem supports nearly every form of life.
+"Dig it!
+The Secrets of Soil" SSSA is the founding sponsor of this 4000-square foot exhibition revealing the complex world of soil and how this underfoot ecosystem supports nearly every form of life.
 Originally developed by and displayed at the Smithsonian Institution's National Museum of Natural History, it is now hosted at various museums around the U.S.

 SSSA created K-12 Education materials provided on Soils4Teachers.org.
 The website contains learning lessons and activities for K-12 teachers to use in the classroom.
 In addition, SSSA hosts www.soils4kids.org where children can research soils topics, play games and explore careers.
-Both sites feature “Ask a Scientist,” to submit questions directly to soil scientists, or request a scientist classroom visit.
-As part of K-12 outreach, SSSA participates in the National Science Teachers Association National conference, and partners with the National Association of Conservation Districts on materials showcasing soils themes.
+Both sites feature "Ask a Scientist," which allows you to submit questions directly to soil scientists or request a scientist's classroom visit.
+As part of K-12 outreach, SSSA participates in the National Science Teachers Association National Conference, and partners with the National Association of Conservation Districts on materials showcasing soils themes.

 Soils Matter, Get the Scoop! blog has a goal of educating the public about sustainable practices.

 Soil!
 Get the Inside Scoop book for grades 3–5.
 The book explores how soil is part of our life – the food we eat, the air we breathe, the water we drink, the houses we live in, and more.
-More than 3000 have been sold and the book is in its second printing.
+Over 3000 have been sold and the book is in its second printing.